HTML of the Student Supplement

 (Note: This document has been converted from the Student Supplement to 508-compliant HTML.
 The formatting has been adjusted for 508 compliance, but all the original text content is included, plus additional text descriptions for the images, photos and/or diagrams have been provided below.)

-A315b Part 2 of 2: Understanding Requirements for Actuated Traffic Signal Controllers (ASC) Based on NTCIP 1202 Standard Part 2 of 2
+A315b Part 2 of 2: Specifying Requirements for Actuated Traffic Signal Controllers (ASC) Based on NTCIP 1202 v03 Standard

 Table of Contents